JGQH/GOL-3D/README.md

 \* *No images yet* \*

 ## To-Do
-- GOL's basic logic
+- CSS Style for visual improvement
-- Controlers for GOL's "born" and "survive" constants
+- Dynamic color for cubes
 - \* *To be expanded* \*